 Always wear safety goggles and nitrile gloves and be careful not to open head so far that lines are pointing directly at your face.
 Head should only be open far enough to permit collection of reagent from valve being calibrated.

-Valves must be calibrated manually by using a collection tube and a pipette, or with a scale, if calibration by weight selection is preferred.
+Valves must be calibrated manually by using an Eppendorf tube and a pipette, or with a scale if by weight selection is preferred.